 – Hold yourself accountable for the effects of your research – do all you can to ensure that something tangibly beneficial comes out of it for the community you studied.

-– Assembling a forum for those on the reciprocal end of being voiceless to gaining a strong voice.
+– Assembling a forum for those on the reciprocal end of being voiceless to gain a strong voice.

 This product development is in response to an increased demand for our approach.
 It brings an understanding of local nuances, layered with the racially sensitive lens we have which is simpatico with the heartbeat of the community itself.